oddcamp/middleman-boilerplate/README.md

 - $ gulp install
     - Runs: bundle install and bower install
 - $ gulp serve
-    - Builds Middleman and create a browser-sync server
+    - Builds Middleman and create a BrowserSync server that watches all changes
 - $ gulp build
     - Builds Middleman
+- $ gulp deploy
+    - Builds Middleman and deploys with rsync